TryHackMeNow/CyberLab/README.md

 **Notes**
 - All host have static IPv4 addresses (although DHCP is offered within each subnet).
 - Prepend `victim.local` to the host name to get the host's fully qualified domain name, e.g. `firewall.victim.local`.
-- All hosts (virtualbox Guest-VMs) are currently set to use german regional settings by default.
+- All hosts are currently set to use german regional settings by default.
 This includes keyboard layout.

 # Users
 | Name              | Login as               | Admin  | Default Password  | Role      |